AGUA, Vida y Tierra

 Agua, Vida y Tierra is a new bi-lingual documentary multi-media devised theatre piece about Puerto Rico and the history of America’s oldest colony.
 Part epic poem, part searing historical drama, part celebration and part funeral liturgy, the audience is taken back and forth across time and space, never quite sure if what they are seeing is real or imagined.

-Agua, Vida y Tierra received a workshop production at MITU580 November 15-17th, 2019 as part of the Gowanus Affordable Arts Initiative, with support of the Brooklyn Arts Fund, Destination < Brooklyn and the Benevity Foundation.
+Agua, Vida y Tierra received a sold-out workshop production at MITU580 November 15-17th, 2019 as part of the Gowanus Affordable Arts Initiative, with support of the Brooklyn Arts Fund, Destination < Brooklyn and the Benevity Foundation.

 AGUA, VIDA Y TIERRA

 Featuring Ana Cristina Da Silva, Sam Hood Adrain, James Clements, Pablo Calderón-Santiago, Beatriz Miranda*, Xavier Reyes*, Thalia Romina, Maria Victoria Martínez*

 Lights by Elizabeth M. Stewart